 #3.
 Gorges Beer Co.
 (Cascade Locks, OR)

 We popped into Gorges Beer Co. after noticing them while crossing the street from Thunder Island Brewing.
-We were on a mission to find the best breweries in the Columbia River Gorge, and we were going to be thorough.
+We were on a mission to find the best breweries in the Columbia River Gorge, and you better believe we were going to be thorough.

 The interior of the building is beautiful!
 Massive windows, modern furniture and really kind staff.
 The setting was great.
 We opted for a tasting flight (we’ve never heard of Gorges and wanted to try a variety of beers).